alptugan/blog-teaching/content/Tutorials/RPI - Video Sync Setup.md

 1. Prepare the video in mov or mp4 format.
 2. Copy the video file into a USB disk.
 3. Plug the USB to RPI.
+4. Power ON monitor.
-4. Power ON the RPI and you will see the video playing in loop.
+5. Power ON the RPI and you will see the video playing in loop.

 ## Multiple Video Sync Loop
 1. Burn the image to the SD card.